Azure Virtual Desktop (AVD) LAB

 you must assign the Desktop Virtualization Power On Off Contributor RBAC role to the Azure Virtual Desktop service principal l with your Azure subscription as the assignable scope.
 Go to the Subscription / Access Control (AIM, Add role assignment, select Role: “Desktop Virtualization Power On Off Contributor”, select member the service principal “Azure Virtual Desktop” and assign.

 At this point, you can stop/deallocate the VMs from the Azure portal and then try to access the SessionDesktop with one user.
 The user will see a message stating that the VM is starting, and it may take up to 5 minutes and at the host pool you will see the first VM starting.
 For the LAB, I configured the max sessions to 1, so once I try to login with the second user, I will see the same message and it will start the second VM.
+If you need at least one VM to stay running, you can add a resource lock and make is read-only so the automation will not be able to deallocate it.

 Scaling plan